 A range of new provisions have been incorporated into the 2022 edition of the National Construction Code.
 These new provisions include requirements for electric vehicle charging infrastructure in Part J9 of the Building Code of Australia (BCA) that will take effect on 1 October 2023.
 From this date, new buildings having car parking areas associated with Class 2, 3, 5, 6, 7b, 8 or 9 buildings must be provided with electrical distribution boards dedicated to electric vehicle charging.
-Class 2, 3, 5, 6, 7b, 8 or 9 buildings include apartment and multi-unit residential buildings, boarding houses, hostels, office and commercial buildings, retail developments, warehouses, factories and industrial buildings and public buildings.
+Class 2, 3, 5, 6, 7b, 8 or 9 buildings include apartment and multi-unit residential buildings, boarding houses, hostels, office and commercial buildings.
 An extract of Part J9 is provided in Figure 6 below.